kenglish95/kenglish95.github.io/_pages/events.md

 permalink: /events/
 author_profile: true
 ---

+### <span style="color:#FF00CC ">Will the digital ever be non-binary?
+The future of trans (data) rights: Computers, Privacy & Data Protection (CPDP) </span>
+###### 28th January 2022

+A panel on data representation and privacy for trans people.
+I will be sharing insights from my work relating to how non-binary people and trans people more broadly can be represented in data.

 ### <span style="color:#FF00CC ">Reframing census debates: Essential criteria for representing trans people:Beyond the binary variable conference: FemQuants </span>
 ###### 6th September 2021
 The 2021/2022 UK censuses represent significant steps forward for the production of data on the LGBTQ+ population.
 However, this progress has been hampered by unprecedented controversy, linked to the UK’s climate of transphobia (Hines, 2020).
 Academics such as Sullivan (2020) claim to be resisting the conflation of sex and gender in data collection while promoting “legal sex” question guidance that if followed produces more ambiguous data.
 This paper argues that the conflation of sex and gender in the UKs censuses and other population surveys is not new and that the way to address this is by incorporating trans representative survey practices.
 Findings from reviewing current UK population survey practices will be utilised to highlight core limitations in how sex and gender are represented.
 The paper will then focus on how narrow conceptualisations of sex in the census have prevented the production of data on the size of the UKs non-binary population and needlessly distorted what could have been ground-breaking data on sex and gender.
 Potential solutions to these issues will be discussed based on preliminary findings from direct engagement with groups currently overlooked by the UK’s representation of sex and gender in surveys.
 Showing that representing trans people in data will not hinder our understanding of gender inequality has been one of the approaches adopted by trans inclusive researchers (Fugard, 2020).
 This paper aims to go further by showing that trans representative survey practices are essential for gaining an accurate understanding sex and gender.